 Last year, we talked with Navigators to learn about how they reached consumers despite major funding cuts.
 This year, we checked in with Navigators and assisters from five states on how they fared in this year’s Open Enrollment, and the challenges ahead.

-Community partnerships are vital to getting consumers in the door.
+Community partnerships are vital to get consumers in the door.
 Navigator were unanimous: establishing themselves as community partners was imperative to their success.
 Because these programs have been beneficial to many community organizations, partners were quick to help get the word out and direct consumers who needed coverage to enrollment help.
 For example, when Navigator grantees weren’t able to put boots on the ground in some rural areas, local clinics partnered with them to ensure that trained volunteer assisters would be available to those who needed help.
 In some states, state departments of insurance and local lawmakers also served as outreach partners, using their public platform to help spread the word.
 In other cases, local community service organizations offered free office space, and helped amplify Navigators’ outreach messages through their listservs and membership outreach.

 Efficiency comes at a cost.
 Most Navigator groups created hotlines or joined the 2-1-1 service, a community information and referral system hotline in each of the 50 states.
 New this year was the ability for Navigators to complete applications and enroll in insurance on behalf of consumers on the phone, instead of exclusively in-person.
 While Navigators were positive about this system, many reported that their hotlines were often overwhelmed due to lack of staff, and phone appointments cut into the time allocated for in-person assistance.
 Navigators were also forced to prioritize more populous areas for in-person assistance to maintain efficiency, but that often left rural consumers, who are more likely to be without a computer, without unbiased in-person assistance.